Wolfrax/tv/README.md

-# TV - reading weather information from Trafikverket
+# TV - reading weather information from Trafikverket and SMHI

 In Sweden, Trafikverket (Swedish Transport Administration) have a [country wide network of weather stations](https://www.trafikverket.se/tjanster/trafiktjanster/VViS/) to monitor